 Note that there are no 100% allergy free cats.
 Moreover, many people who have allergies tend to be allergic to both cats and dogs.

 The percentage of people who are allergic to cats is twice that of those who have dog allergies (dust mites are the leading cause of allergies in the West, followed by cats).

 What Causes Cat Allergies?

 Cat allergies are actually caused by the Fel d 1 protein in the saliva, dead skin (dander) and urine of cats.
-All cats produce this protein.
+All cats produce this protein while all dogs produce dog allergens.
 The difference is that cats that don’t shed much tend to produce less of it.
 In addition, male cats produce more of this allergy causing protein.

 Hypoallergenic Cats that don’t shed – Allergy free Cat Breeds